Hi Leveraged Mamas! Today I hope to shed some light on a rather insidious reason you might never escape debt.

 Let me briefly explain the debt cycle, and how I think it traps you:

-We’re surrounded by advertising – we see it everywhere we look.
+Advertising surrounds us – we see it everywhere we look.
 The end result of this is that we are always feeling a lack.

 We always need something.